sympower/dt-data-load-tool/docs/website/docs/plus/features/data-access.md

 </details>

 :::info
-cli support for packaging dlt+ Projects is currently in development and will be available in future releases.
+cli support for packaging data_load_tool+ Projects is currently in development and will be available in future releases.
 :::

 ## Data access and sharing